vlgiitr/academic-kickstart/content/blogs/Metric_learning.md

 ---
-title: "Metric Learning: It’s all about the Distance"
+title: "Metric Learning: It’s all about the Distance (Medium)"
 date: 2020-09-30
 math: false
 diagram: false